caojiachen1/grobid-rs/docs/GIT_HOOKS.md

 ./scripts/install-hooks.sh
 ```

 This will automatically install all available hooks and make them executable.
+The installation script configures a hook runner that will execute all hooks in sequence when you commit.

+## Available Hooks

+### Rust Code Formatting and Linting
+The `pre-commit.sh` hook automatically formats Rust code with `rustfmt` and runs `clippy` to check for common issues before committing.

+### GitHub Actions Workflow Validation
+The `pre-commit-actionlint.sh` hook validates GitHub Actions workflow YAML files against schema using [actionlint](https://github.com/rhysd/actionlint).
+This helps catch issues in workflow files before they're pushed to GitHub, saving time by preventing CI failures due to syntax errors or schema validation issues.

 ## Why Use Git Hooks?